GUIDED CITY TOURSMicroadventure Tours

-If you are fascinated by Soweto and its rich history then a great way to experience this iconic urban township is by taking a cycling, walking or tuk tuk tour with local tourism pioneers Lebo's Soweto Backpackers.
+If you are fascinated by Soweto and its rich history, then a great way to experience this iconic urban township is by taking a cycling, walking, or tuk tuk tour with local tourism pioneer, Lebo's Soweto Backpackers.
 Lebo's offers 2-hour, half-day or full-day options.
-Routes include visits to places of historic and cultural interest such as Vilakazi Street, with Nelson Mandela's house and the Hector Pieterson museum, the men's migrant workers hostels, churches and local community meeting places where you can experience African customs and traditions such as tasting home-brewed beer, and singing and dancing to African traditional music.
-Tours run throughout December and even on Christmas Day there are half-day morning tours available from 10:00-14:00.
+Routes include visits to places of historical and cultural interest, such as Vilakazi Street, with Nelson Mandela's house and the Hector Pieterson museum, the men's migrant workers hostels, churches and local community meeting places where you can experience African customs and traditions, such as tasting home-brewed beer and singing and dancing to African traditional music.

 MUSEUMS AND ART GALLERIES

-An extraordinary museum that brings to life the horrors of apartheid: from the petty cruelties inflicted on the everyday lives of black South Africans to state repression and violence.
-The story of South Africa’s struggle for democracy is compellingly told with powerful displays and interactive elements and through everyday heroes as well as historical leaders.
+An extraordinary museum that brings to life the horrors of apartheid: from the petty cruelties inflicted on the everyday lives of black South Africans, to state repression and violence.
+The story of South Africa’s struggle for democracy is compellingly told with powerful displays, interactive elements, and the recorded testimony of everyday heroes as well as historical leaders.
 We recommend you give yourself a few hours to explore this wealth of history.

 Maropeng and the Sterkfontein Caves

-Further afield is Maropeng, a visitor's centre for the Cradle of Humankind and just about an hour drive north-west of Sandton, where many of the world's most famous hominid fossils have been found.
-Maropeng's extensive modern exhibition takes an interactive approach to the history of life as we know it from the Big Bang to the evolution of humankind and the spread of people across continents.
+Located just about an hour's drive north-west of Sandton is Maropeng, the visitor's centre for the Cradle of Humankind, where many of the world's most famous hominid fossils have been found.
+Maropeng's extensive modern exhibition takes an interactive approach to the history of life as we know it, from the Big Bang, to the evolution of humankind and the spread of people across continents.
 The stories behind the numerous discoveries made here are also showcased alongside copies of the original fossils, including the world-famous Homo Naledi.
-Combine a visit with a 45-minute tour of the Sterkfontein Caves (a short drive away) that leave hourly.
+Combine a visit with a 45-minute tour of the Sterkfontein Caves (located a short drive away), which commence hourly.

 The Johannesburg Holocaust and Genocide Centre